-Large insurers in particular are aiming for an approach that connects the core system with an external rating server, meaning: The rating server keeps the rating instance smart and secure on premise or outsourced to the cloud (see table):
+Large insurers in particular are aiming for an approach that connects the core system with an external rating server.
+Or one that keeps the rating instance smart and secure on premise or outsourced to the cloud (see table):

 What requirements insurers face as a result of high performance pricing

-In order for insurers to continuously improve and expand their competitiveness, they must keep an eye on the entire customer lifecycle along the customer journey: from initial contact to pricing to the final contract.
+In order for insurers to continuously improve and expand their competitiveness, they must keep an eye on the entire customer lifecycle: from initial contact to pricing to the final contract.
 In this way, they can always track the customer's motives and circumstances.
 In most cases, an analysis of the individual customer groups is carried out directly.
-On this basis, market offers can be sensibly placed and, if necessary, sharpened: the downstream rating analysis generate factors that modify the rating a few days or weeks later.
+On this basis, market offers can be sensibly placed and, if necessary, sharpened: the downstream rating analyses generate factors that modify the rating a few days or weeks later.
 Resourceful insurers use this to create considerable potential for differentiating themselves from competition.